 Rejection of Proposals/Definitive Agreement.
 The parties acknowledge and agree that they each reserve the right, in their sole and absolute discretion, to reject any or all proposals and to terminate discussions and negotiations with, or directly or indirectly involving, any of the other parties at any time without any liability therefore.
 Unless and until a definitive agreement regarding the Purpose has been executed, no party will be under any legal obligation of any kind with respect to the Purpose by virtue of this Agreement or any other written or oral expression with respect to such Purpose, except as may be specifically provided for in this Agreement.

 Miscellaneous.
 Each party represents and warrants to the other parties that (i) it has the requisite corporate authority to enter into and perform this Agreement, (ii) this Agreement constitutes its legally binding obligation, enforceable in accordance with its terms, and (iii) its execution and performance under this Agreement, including its disclosure of Confidential Information to a Recipient, will not result in a breach of any obligation to any third party or infringe or otherwise violate any third party’s rights.
 This Agreement shall be governed by, enforced under, and construed and interpreted in accordance with, the laws of New York without reference to conflict of laws principles.
 If any provision of this Agreement is found by a proper authority to be unenforceable or invalid such unenforceability or invalidity shall not render this Agreement unenforceable or invalid as a whole and in such event, such provision shall be changed and interpreted so as to best accomplish the objectives of such unenforceable or invalid provision within the limits of applicable law.
 No party will assign or transfer any rights or obligations under this Agreement, including by operation of law, without the prior written consent of the other parties hereto.
-This Agreement represents the complete and exclusive agreement regarding the disclosure of Confidential Information between the parties, and replaces any prior oral or written communications between the parties regarding Confidential Information, including, but not limited to, (a) discussions surrounding that certain Non-Disclosure Agreement proposed by Sabre to Enron Net Works, LLC (Enron), a final version of which was never signed by Sabre and Enron, and (b) that certain __________________ Agreement between Sabre and American Express, dated to be effective as of ____________________, 200__.
+This Agreement represents the complete and exclusive agreement regarding the disclosure of Confidential Information between the parties for the Purpose, and replaces any prior oral or written communications between the parties regarding Confidential Information disclosed for the Purpose.
 This Agreement may be signed in multiple copies, each of which shall constitute the same instrument.
 Once completely executed, any reproduction of this Agreement made by reliable means shall be considered an original.

 In Witness Whereof, the parties hereto have caused this Non-Disclosure Agreement to be executed as of the date first set forth above.